Work in prison

 FYI

 Working in prison is considered a serious reintegration effort and proof of good behavior.
-Worker inmates have easier access to a reduction of sentence and/or to a parole.
+Working inmates can more easily access a reduction of sentence and/or to a parole.

 Access to work in prison is not the same for people definitively condemned only for those placed in pretrial detention.